-On Wednesday November 14, Perrone Robotics in partnership with Albermarle County, Jaunt, Inc., and University of Virginia announced a $600,000 joint investment in an autonomous shuttle service for the county.
+On Wednesday November 14, Perrone Robotics in partnership with Albermarle County and Jaunt, Inc. announced a $600,000 joint investment in an autonomous shuttle service for the county.

 The press release is as follows – and it reflects the first part of a multi-phase plan in concert with our partners Albermarle County, and JAUNT, Inc.